 As I shared with Brazen last month, these are the big 3 things you need to make it as a creative entrepreneur:

-- Save a bit of runway (emergency savings), and
+- Second, save a bit of runway (emergency savings), and

-- Start a side hustle to test your ideas.
+- Third, start with a side hustle to test your ideas.

 People often think you need a big plan, a giant 30-point strategic framework, or have it all figured out to get going.
 The reality (in my opinion), is that you start small, test and iterate, and get smart about not spending too much money where you don’t need to.